TL;DR

 Keep copies of all authorization documents and ensure your preceptor has appropriate documentation as well.
 Maintain records of your hours worked and confirm that they align with what is authorized.
 If your practicum circumstances change, such as location, hours, or scope of work, check with your international student advisor about whether updated authorization is needed.

 The additional complexity international students face in securing practicums is frustrating, but it is navigable with proper planning and support.
-The skills you develop in working across bureaucratic systems and communicating effectively about complex regulations will serve you well in your public health career, particularly if you continue working in international contexts.
+The skills you develop in working across bureaucratic systems and communicating effectively about complex regulations will serve you well in your public health career.

 Graduate School Success Video Series